Baby sleep: two theories on what works from Gina Ford & the Baby Whisperer

 What should you do when your baby starts to cry?
-Simply let them cry it out, or nurse them until they fall back to sleep?
-This has been an ongoing debate for decades, yet, but is there a correct strategy as to how to go about the bedtime routine?
+Let them cry it out, or nurse them until they fall back to sleep?
+This debate has been ongoing for decades but is there a right way to go about the bedtime routine or is it more personal.

-Ford added that your baby should be woken at approximately 7am to be fed – which should always take place in the nursery and in no other room of the home.
-Feeding should occur every four hours, with the last feed taking place at around 6.15pm.
-Ford states that during feeds, no eye contact should be given to prevent exciting them before sleep; nor should too much affection be shown – only when the baby needs it.
-She also claims that babies can become exhausted if there is too much interaction, as they need to keep up their energy levels during the growing stage.
+Ford states that your baby should be woken around 7 am to be fed (always taking place in the nursery.)
+Feeding should then occur every four hours, with the last feed taking place around 6:15 pm.
+Ford says that during feeds, no eye contact should be given to prevent excitement before sleep; nor too much affection shown.
+She also claims that babies can become exhausted if there is too much interaction, as they need to keep up their energy levels for growing during the early stages.

-Within this routine, Ford states that babies should be put to sleep in their own bedroom as soon as possible, which is both dark and quiet for optimum relaxation.
-She also adds that just one parent should be doing the bedroom routine and once a baby is put down to sleep, they should stay there for the duration of the night, rather than alternating between a pram and their cot for example.
+With her routine, Ford states that babies should be put to sleep in their own bedroom as soon as possible - which is kept dark and quiet for optimum relaxation.
+She also adds that only one parent should be doing the bedroom routine and once they’re asleep they should stay in their cot for the remainder of the night.

-On the other hand, the Baby Whisperer has a completely different perspective on the sleep method.
-Tracy Hogg balances the ‘cry it out’ and ‘giving attention’ method, giving them an even playing field as neither one or the other are healthy for the baby’s development.
+Alternatively, the Baby Whisperer has a different perspective on the sleep method.
+Tracy Hogg was a ‘nanny-to-the-stars’ famous for being able to placate and calm babies.
+She says to balance the ‘cry it out’ and ‘giving attention’ methods, giving them an even playing field as neither is health for the baby’s development alone.

-She also does not agree with the method known as ‘accidental parenting’, in which a baby is bottle-fed, nursed or walked around to fall asleep, as ultimately, the baby relies on props, rather than falling asleep naturally.
-She claims that certain methods should be adapted to the child’s age, but no routine should be used before the baby is three-months of age, as newborns tend to sleep throughout the day and have no desire for play or any form of interaction.
+She claims that certain methods should be adapted to the child’s age, but no routine should be used before the baby is 3 months old, as newborns tend to sleep throughout the day and have no desire for play or interaction.

-- Setting the stage: This is a simple procedure to let the baby know that bedtime is looming.
-You may decide to use one simple tactic to do this; for example, changing their nappy, closing the curtains or switching off the light.
+- Setting the stage: a simple procedure to let the baby know that bedtime is looming.
+For example changing their nappy, closing the curtains or switching off the lights.

-- Swaddle: Next, you may decide to swaddle the baby.
-It must be noted that not all babies liked to be swaddled.
+- Swaddle: you may choose to swaddle your baby to make them feel comforted.
+It must be noted that not all babies like to be swaddled.

-- Shush-pat: If your baby is crying, the shush-pat is a great way of calming them down.
-Simply pat your baby at the centre of their back and make a loud ‘shh’ sound to distract them from their own crying.
+- Shush-pat: if your baby is crying, patting your baby in the centre of the back whilst making a loud ‘shh’ sound can distract and settle them.

-Both Ford and Hogg’s theories are extremely different and of course, are based on a matter of opinion.
-What works for some may not work for others and vice versa; however, if you are struggling to get your baby to sleep, it is interesting to see which method works best for you.
+Remember, both Ford and Hogg’s theories are extremely different and of course, are based on matters of opinion.
+Whatever works for you may not work for others, including between siblings.
+However, if you are struggling to get your baby to sleep, it might be worth trying one of these methods.
+The most important thing is to do what is best for you and your baby, which means you don’t always have to follow ‘methods’ or ‘guides’.